Cosmo (Doug Clifford album)

 Cosmo is the first solo studio album by former Creedence Clearwater Revival drummer Doug Clifford, released shortly after that band's breakup.

 Background

 In a 2012 interview, Clifford was critical of the album:

-On June 22, 2018, the album was reissued by Craft Recordings (along with fellow Creedence alumni Tom Fogerty's second solo album, Excalibur).
+On June 22, 2018, the album was reissued by Craft Recordings (along with fellow Creedence alumnus Tom Fogerty's second solo album, Excalibur).
 In an interview with Forbes, Clifford described the recording process as a positive experience: “Making this record was a blast because it was a superstar line-up,” Clifford said, “It was a collaboration to a large degree.
 I told everyone that I was open to any ideas they might have.
 That got everybody involved in the process.
 The camaraderie was great, there was no pressure and that got the best performances from everyone.
 We cut everything live, so when the horns were playing we were a 10-piece band!”